adobiss/adobiss.github.io/_portfolio/modelling-linear-gates-in-python.md

 ## Next Steps

-* Implementing diverse input vectors (e.g. using real-life data) to study the impact of larger inputs and outliers.
+* Implementing diverse input vectors to study the impact of larger inputs and outliers.

 Perceptron 2 extensions could include: